Safe Driving on Alberta’s Winter Roads

 Above all, be sure to leave enough room between you and the vehicle in front of you so you have the time and space to react.
 See “Give everyone some space.”

 Take a winter driving course

 Driving in the summer is vastly different than driving in winter conditions.
-If you’re new to Canadian winters or are uncomfortable driving on snowy roads, take a winter driving course offered by Alberta Driver Education & Training.
+If you’re new to Canadian winters or are uncomfortable driving on snowy roads, take a winter driving course.
 The winter driving course provides in-car training and covers slippery and icy road conditions, what to do if you start sliding, braking distance with ice and snow, vehicle preparation for cold conditions, how to get unstuck, and proper procedure in an accident.